How Deep Brain Stimulation Is Giving Back Control to Neurology Patients?

 The Science Behind It: How Does DBS Work?

-Our brains generate electrical signals for communication, in persons suffering from various neurological disorders, these signals become erratic.
+Our brains generate electrical signals for communication, in persons suffering from various neurological disorders, these signals become unpredictable.
 DBS does not block these signals but modulates them.

 The electrical stimulation is finely tuned.
 If it is set too high or too low, the results may be affected; therefore, patients have to undergo programming sessions after their surgery to readjust the settings of their device.